-The mean vaspin concentration in mesenteric adipose tissues of patients with UC was higher than that in patients with colon cancer or CD, similar to the serum vaspin concentrations.
-However, these differences were not significant (Figure 5).
+PSL: prednisolone Figure 5 Comparison of vaspin concentrations in mesenteric adipose tissues between the patients with ulcerative colitis (UC) or Crohn's disease (CD) and colon cancer (CC).
+The vaspin concentration in mesenteric adipose tissues of patients with UC was higher than that in patients with CD or CC, similar to the serum vaspin concentrations.
+However, these differences were not significant.